kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 It is not always the case that the client has the best understanding of how the HTTP responses deserve to be prioritized.
 For example, use of an HTML document might depend heavily on one of the inline images.
-Existence of such dependency is typcially best known by the person that administers the document.
+Existence of such dependency is typically best known to the person that administers the document.

 By using the "Priority" response header, a server can override the prioritization hints provided by the client.
 When used, the parameters found